leanprover/fp-lean/functional-programming-lean/src/hello-world/running-a-program.md

 The counter worker is the surrounding run-time system that interacts with the world and can accept payments, dispense food, and have conversations with customers.
 Working together, the two employees serve all the functions of the restaurant, but their responsibilities are divided, with each performing the tasks that they're best at.
 Just as keeping customers away allows the cook to focus on making truly excellent coffee and sandwiches, Lean's lack of side effects allows programs to be used as part of formal mathematical proofs.
-It also helps programmers understand the parts of the program in isolation from each other, because there cannot be hidden state changes that create subtle coupling between components.
+It also helps programmers understand the parts of the program in isolation from each other, because there are no hidden state changes that create subtle coupling between components.

 This model of side effects is quite similar to how the overall aggregate of the Lean language, its compiler, and its run-time system (RTS) work.
 Primitives in the run-time system, written in C, implement all the basic effects.